SarryGeezOwO/ConsoleTetris/README.md

 8-Bag shuffle algorithm for the generation of tetrominos.
 Colors are also dependent on the console/terminal used.

+## Build
+You can use the makefile to build and generate the game.
+Though I am not sure if it will work.
+(After all, I am just an amateur)
+ - `make run` - to build and immediately run the game.
+ - `make` - build the game.

 ## Inputs
  - `A` - Move left
  - `D` - Move Right